 about me

 Hi!
 My name is Alexa, and I am a current undergraduate student at Washington University in St. Louis, studying English Literature with a concentration in Creative Nonfiction writing.
 This educational background has taught me how to become a better writer, a thoughtful communicator, and a ceaseless question-asker, fueling my zeal for journalism.
-I love reading historical fiction books as well as fantasy novels, and my favorite book is 100 Years of Solitude by Gabriel Garcia Marquez.
 My writing focuses on unearthing the daily curiosities brought about by my own interactions with the planet, the internet, and other people.
-I especially love connecting imaginative documentations of culture left behind by early societies to current events, using my art history minor to discuss the modern implications behind art-historical mysteries like El Dorado, The Rosetta Stone, and The Book of Kells.
+I especially love connecting the documentations of culture left behind by early societies to current events, using my art history minor to discuss the modern implications behind art-historical mysteries like the legend of El Dorado, The Rosetta Stone, and The Book of Kells.
+I have written for publications like Modern Luxury, The Edinburgh Student, and Student Life Newspaper.
+Outside of writing, I love reading historical fiction and fantasy novels, and my favorite book is 100 Years of Solitude by Gabriel Garcia Marquez.
 This website includes all of my up-to-date writing samples as I begin my journalism career.
 Feel free to explore, ask questions, and share comments with me!

-“Each piece showcased gives us a shimmering glimpse into the vastly imaginative world of the Muisca: flying fish and zigzagging snakes and grazing rabbits, soaring shamans with metamorphosed bird-bodies, unimaginably large nose pendants engraved with zoomorphic creatures in wild oscillations”
+“Each piece showcased gives us a shimmering glimpse into the vastly imaginative world of the Muisca: flying fish and zigzagging snakes and grazing rabbits, soaring shamans with metamorphosed bird-bodies, unfathomably large nose pendants engraved with zoomorphic creatures in wild oscillations.”

 — from “The Price of Gold”